These cake mix chocolate chip cookies are so easy to make with a boxed cake mix. All you need are 4 simple ingredients and a few minutes prep!

 Instructions

-- In a large bowl, stir the cake mix, oil, and eggs until combined.
-Fold in chocolate chips (it is okay if the dough is sticky).
+- Combine ingredients.
+In a large bowl, stir yellow boxed cake mix, 1/2 cup oil, and 2 large eggs until combined.
+Fold in 1 cup chocolate chips (it is okay if the dough is sticky).

-- Using a medium scoop, scoop the cookie dough onto the baking sheet.
+- Scoop and bake.
+Using a medium scoop, scoop the cookie dough onto the baking sheet.
 Add extra chocolate chips on top, if desired.
 Bake 9 to 11 minutes, or until the cookies are set.
 You don’t want them to brown.

-- Let cool several minutes on the baking sheet and then transfer to a cooling rack.
+- Cool.
+Let cool several minutes on the baking sheet and then transfer to a cooling rack.

 Notes

-- Red velvet white chocolate chip: If you’re a fan of red velvet cake, you’re going to love this version!
+- Red velvet cake mix cookies: If you’re a fan of red velvet cake, you’re going to love this version!
 Use a red velvet cake mix and mix in 1 cup of white chocolate chips.

 - M&M: You can use white or yellow cake mix for this variation.
 Mix in 1 cup M&M’s.